-For COVID-19 preparation and prevention visit Coronavirus (COVID-19) info for Albertans.
+For COVID-19 preparation and prevention visit COVID-19 info for Albertans.

 Disasters can happen with little or no warning.
 If a disaster happened tomorrow, how long could you and your family survive without assistance?